softworkz/emby-wiki/Sync.md

 **Notes**:

 * If the user chooses to sync a Genre, MusicGenre, GameGenre, Studio, or Person, then the ParentId property should also be supplied, in order to limit the scope of the sync to the section of the library they're currently browsing.

-* d

-* d
+The ParentId is the Id of the top level user view.

+* If the user chooses to sync a special category (e.g. Latest, Resume, Next Up), then a ParentId should also be supplied (see above note).

 A complete example is available in our ApiClient libraries.
 See CreateSyncJob.